NorthDice/HDLand/README.md

 HDLand is a full-stack web application designed to provide users with a seamless experience for discovering, exploring, and managing their favorite movies.
 Leveraging the TMDB API for movie data, HDLand offers a rich and interactive platform for movie enthusiasts.
 The application features a containerized backend, a robust database, and a modern React-based frontend for an intuitive and responsive user interface.

 ## Features
-- Movie Discovery: Search for movies by title or find similar movies based on your preferences.
+- Movie Discovery: Search for movies by title or find similar movies based on your preferences

 - Favorites Management: Authenticated users can add movies to their favorites list for quick access.